sql-machine-learning/elasticdl/doc/parameter_server.md

 ## Overview

 A typical parameter server(pserver) architecture contains three roles:

-- master, creating/deleting/scheduling pservers and workers
+- master, calling Kubernetes API to start workers and optionally parameter servers, and scheduling tasks to workers
-- pserver, providing parameter pull/push/optimize/checkpoint service
+- pserver, maintaining the global model, and providing parameter pull/push/optimize/checkpoint service
 - worker, computing gradients of model parameters using local data and collaboratively updating the global model